sacktock/AMBS/README.md

 # Agents

-In our experiments details in "Approximate Model-Based Shielding for Safe Reinforcement Learning" all agents are implemented with [JAX](https://github.com/google/jax#pip-installation-gpu-cuda), although the dependencies mostly overlap they may differ slightly depending on whether you are running a DreamerV3 based agent or a dopamine based agent.
+In our experiments detailed in "Approximate Model-Based Shielding for Safe Reinforcement Learning" all agents are implemented with [JAX](https://github.com/google/jax#pip-installation-gpu-cuda), although the dependencies mostly overlap they may differ slightly depending on whether you are running a DreamerV3 based agent or a dopamine based agent.

 # Dependencies